Carey R. Dunne: New York City Bar Association

-Dunne served as a leader in the New York City Bar Association, including as vice-chair and chair of the Association’s Judiciary Committee, the group that reviews the qualifications of candidates for positions in the state and federal judiciary.
-In 2012, he was elected by the Association’s 23,000 members to a two-year term as President, where he was responsible for all decisions, reports, and public communications on legal and policy issues addressed by the Association’s 150 committees.
+Dunne served as a leader in the New York City Bar Association, including as vice-chair and chair of the Association's Judiciary Committee, the group that reviews the qualifications of candidates for positions in the state and federal judiciary.
+In 2012, he was elected by the Association's 23,000 members to a two-year term as president, where he was responsible for all decisions, reports, and public communications on legal and policy issues addressed by the Association's 150 committees.

-As President, Dunne created and oversaw the City Bar’s Task Force on a Changing Profession, a blue-ribbon panel that proposed remedies to redress the effects of the 2008-2009 financial crisis on new members of the legal profession.
+As President, Dunne created and oversaw the City Bar's Task Force on a Changing Profession, a blue-ribbon committee that proposed remedies to redress the effects of the 2008 financial crisis on new members of the legal profession.

 He also created the Court Square Law Project, a program in conjunction with CUNY School of Law to provide ‘low-bono’ representation by new lawyers on a non-profit basis.

 Service to the New York State courts

 In 2015, Dunne was nominated by the New York State Commission on Judicial Nomination for appointment by the Governor to be the next Chief Judge of the State of New York.

 Previously, Dunne served as Chair of the Special Commission on the Future of the New York State Courts, appointed by the then-Chief Judge, Judith Kaye, a panel that proposed constitutional reforms to improve the structure of the court system.

-Dunne also served as the Chief Counsel to the New York State Commission on Drugs and the Courts, which issued a report that led to the creation of the nation’s first rehabilitative drug courts.
+Dunne also served as the Chief Counsel to the New York State Commission on Drugs and the Courts, which issued a report that led to the creation of the nation's first rehabilitative drug courts.

-He was also a member of the Chief Judge’s Task Force on the New York State Constitution and the Commission on the Future of Indigent Defense Services.
+He was also a member of the Chief Judge's Task Force on the New York State Constitution and the Commission on the Future of Indigent Defense Services.